 Yummy Vegan Sandwiches

-If you love this fried tofu sandwich, be sure to try these tasty vegan sandwich recipes, too:
+If you love this fried tofu sandwich recipe, be sure to try these tasty vegan sandwich recipes, too:

-For something a little different, be sure to try this Air Fried Tofu.
+For something a little different, try this Air Fried Tofu.
 It’s a go-to favorite!

 - ½ cup vegan mayo